javalent/fantasy-statblocks/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for Fantasy Statblocks, **including completely new features and minor improvements to existing functionality**.
-Following these guidelines will help maintainers, and the community to understand your suggestion and find related suggestions.
+Following these guidelines will help maintainers, and the community is to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement

-- Make sure that you are using the latest version of Obsidian, including that you have installer version 1.1.9 or newer.
+- Make sure that you're using the latest version of Obsidian and that your installer version is 1.1.9 or newer.
 - Read the [documentation](https://plugins.javalent.com/statblocks) carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](https://github.com/javalent/fantasy-statblocks/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
 - Find out whether your idea fits with the scope and aims of the project.
-It is up to you to make a strong case to convince the project's developers of the merits of this feature.
-Keep in mind that we want features that will be useful to the most of our users and not just a small subset.
-If you are just targeting a minority of users, consider writing an add-on/plugin library to be added in.
+It is up to you to make a strong case to convince the project's developers the merits of this feature.
+Keep in mind that we want features that will be useful to most of our users and not a small subset.
+If you're targeting a small number of users, consider writing an add-on/plugin library to be added in.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?